timk11/multisig-wallet/README.md

 - init: (nat) → number of owners needed to approve a transaction (after all owners are added; shows transaction TxId)
 - revoke: (nat) → TxId of transaction to revoke
 - submit: (text, nat64) → Recipient wallet; amount of ETH to send

+An example of this wallet deployed to the Internet Computer can be seen at https://bit.ly/ic_multisig.

+A further example of the same deployed instance can be seen at https://vvy6jx.csb.app/, using a template developed by @krpeacock.
+This is a working example, allowing users to log in with an (IC) Internet Identity.